 We believe HR has the power to improve people’s lives.
-It’s why we take an employee-centric approach to building our platform and why we find the below story so powerful.
+It’s why we take an employee-centric approach to building our platform and why we find this employee's story so powerful.

-Chris Bohannon, a Senior Product Advisor at Namely, recently shared how our own HR team made a tremendous difference in his family’s life during a difficult time.
+Chris Bohannon, a presales managers at Namely, recently shared how our own HR team made a tremendous difference in his family’s life during a difficult time.
 When we read Chris’s story, we thought: This is what HR for Humans is all about.

 I have been in the HR technology industry for seven years.
 The technology industry in general is an amazing career path, because each day you are presented with puzzles and the opportunity to create strategy.
 I also have the added bonus of speaking with HR professionals and helping resolve their business challenges.
 I can honestly say I love my career and look forward to my everyday tasks because I feel lucky to do them.
 There is an element of the tech industry that has always made me roll my eyes.
 It’s the obsession of companies using the word “family” when describing their workforce.
 When I hear this it makes me cringe.
 I have always had a distinction between work and personal life and the blending of the worlds felt violating.
 I already have a family, and they are wonderful.